 Create a checklist full of your most desired characteristics in advance of your migration, and make sure your chosen tool ticks your most important boxes.

-- How will it impact on your processes?
+How will it impact your processes?

 Another factor for your cloud readiness assessment is the impact the transition will have on your processes.
 The day-to-day workings of your business may be disrupted if it is undertaken incorrectly.